Got ladybugs? Encourage native ladybugs in your garden instead of buying wild-harvested ladybugs to manage pests.

 TreeHugger: Are there ladybug "farms" gardeners can order from if they don’t want to support the trapping of ladybugs in the wild?

-Suzanne Wainwright: Companies like BioBest and Insect Lore have them for sale but often homeowners find them too expensive.
+Suzanne Wainwright: Companies like Insect Lore have them for sale but often homeowners find them too expensive.
 An insect that works better as a general predator in the garden are green lacewings.
 These can be purchased from Beneficial Insectary for homeowner use.

 TreeHugger: If you do buy ladybugs, how can one keep them from flying into a neighbor's yard once released?